California Western School of Law logo

 Key Highlights

-• Received American Bar Association (ABA) approval in 1960.
+• Approved by the American Bar Association since 1960.

-• Opened a new, state-of-the-art law library building in 2000, dedicated by U.S. Supreme Court Justice Anthony Kennedy.
+• Opened a new law library in 2000, dedicated by U.S. Supreme Court Justice Anthony Kennedy.

-• Miriam H. Baer, a respected scholar and member of the American Law Institute, named Dean and President in July 2025.
+• Miriam H. Baer, a distinguished scholar in white-collar and corporate crime, to become Dean and President in 2025.

 Timeline